kor-ui/kor-docs/src/assets/docs/introduction/sample-apps/index.md

 # Sample Apps

 Below you can find some sample implementations of applications that can be used by you as design and/or development references.
-All samples come with a link to a live demo and to its' open source repository.
+All samples come with a link to a live demo and to its open source repository.

 ---